apostvav/kannel_exporter/README.md

 ```

 ### Run as a service
-If your on a systemd distro, create file */etc/systemd/system/kannel_exporter.service* with content:
+If you're on a systemd distro, create file */etc/systemd/system/kannel_exporter.service* with content:
 ```
 [Unit]
 Description=Kannel Exporter